Affiliate links on Android Authority may earn us a commission. Learn more.

 Here’s a quick breakdown of the features found in the Google Nest Hub Max vs Google Nest Hub.

-Google Nest Hub Max supports Google Duo video calling
+Google Nest Hub Max supports Google Duo and Zoom video calling

 Google Nest Hub Max doubles as a security camera

-Perfect for a small room (or even an office?), the Google Nest Hub Max allows you to monitor what’s going on from the Nest app remotely.
-Just like the Nest Cam, you can see event history, enable Home/Away Assist, and even get notifications if motion is detected.
-The Hub Max is also compatible with the Nest Aware subscription service, letting you get continuous video recording and more.
-For obvious reasons, the Nest Hub can’t act as a security camera.
-This is another advantage to paying the extra money for the larger screen.
+Thanks to its camera, the Nest Hub Max lets you monitor a room via the Nest app.
+Just like a Nest Cam (above), you can see event history, enable Home/Away Assist, and get notifications if motion is detected.
+The Max is also compatible with Nest’s Aware subscription service, which offers continuous video recording and more.
+For obvious reasons, sans camera, the standard Nest Hub can’t monitor any security.

 Get a more personalized experience with Face Match

-Personalization isn’t new to Google’s smart displays and speakers, but the camera takes things a bit further.
-The new Face Match feature recognizes you and provides a more personalized experience that shows just the information that matters to you, such as your messages, reminders, schedule, music/video recommendations, and so forth.
+Personalization isn’t new to Google’s smart displays and speakers, but a camera takes things a bit further.
+The Face Match feature on the Nest Hub Max recognizes you and provides a more personalized experience, showing only the information that matters to you, such as your messages, reminders, appointments, music/video recommendations, and so forth.
+Google says that no Face Match data is uploaded to its servers beyond the initial setup.

 Look ma, no hands!

-Here’s something else the camera helps with.
-The Google Nest Hub Max adds a new Quick Gestures feature, letting you pause and resume media just by looking at it and raising your hand.
-This is perfect for those situations where the noise in the room is so loud that Google Assistant can’t hear you (this happens to me a TON with my Google Home).
+Here’s something else a camera helps with.
+The Google Nest Hub Max includes a Quick Gestures feature, letting you pause and resume media just by looking at it and raising your hand.
+This is perfect for situations when noise is too loud for Google Assistant to hear you, and/or when your hands are messy and you’d rather not smear the screen.

 A bigger, better display makes for a better entertainment experience

-Our Google Nest Hub (2nd gen) review noted that the 7-inch display isn’t great.
-This wasn’t just because it’s small; it also has a less-than-great resolution of 1,024 x 600.
-The 10-inch 1,280 x 800 display is a welcome improvement.
-Although the bigger display doesn’t directly add any new features, it should allow for a better experience when watching YouTube and other general content.
-It also makes using the touchscreen more comfortable.
+Our Google Nest Hub (2nd gen) review noted that its 7-inch display isn’t that great.
+This isn’t just because it’s small — it also has a less-than-stellar resolution of 1,024 x 600.
+The 10-inch, 1,280 x 800 panel on the Nest Hub Max is a welcome improvement.
+More display area doesn’t directly add any features, but it provides a better experience when watching video, or when browsing content in general.
+It also makes touch controls more comfortable.

-A sound experience that’s a bit closer to the Google Home Max
+A sound experience that’s a bit closer to the Nest Audio